SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 Empty ChapStick containers can even be beneficial in survival situations.
 You can use them to store Q-tips, matches, and more.
 They’re less bulky than other types of storage containers, making them perfect for any survival kit.

-Floss might not seem like something you’ll need, but it’s something you’ll definitely want to add to your survival items list.
+Floss might not seem like something you’ll need, but it’s something you’ll definitely want to add to your useful survival items list.
 The benefits of floss go beyond preventing gum disease.
 You can use it as a fishing line, to trap small game, and even to sew your clothes.

 Not only is floss light enough to carry, but you can also get it for free if you save the floss and toothpaste bags that you get with your dental exams.